Load Balancing Using Sparse Communication: Introduction

 \section{Introduction}

 Load balancing across parallel servers is a fundamental resource allocation problem.
-It arises naturally in systems where a decision-maker has to dynamically direct incoming demand to be served at a set of distributed processing resources, and as such has found applications in health care, supply chain, and call centers.
-One prominent example of load balancing is in managing modern computer clusters and data centers, where a large collection of computer servers process a stream of incoming jobs and performance critically depends on how well the servers are utilized.
+It arises naturally when a decision maker has to dynamically route incoming demand to be served at one of several, congestion-prone processing resources, and as such has found applications in health care, supply chains, and call centers.
+One prominent example of load balancing is in managing modern computer clusters and data centers, where a collection of computer servers process a stream of incoming jobs and performance critically depends on how well the servers are utilized.

-A key component of the load balancing system, depicted in Figure \ref{fig:load_balancing_figure}, is a load balancer that allocates each incoming job to a designated resource (server), where it waits in a queue until service is rendered.
-The load balancer aims to allocate jobs in such a manner that evenly distributes congestion across all the servers and at all times.
-To that end, it is paramount that the load balancer have reliable access to the servers' state information, such as their queue length, in real time.
-However, to maintain perfect server state information can be very costly, especially as systems grow in size and complexity.
-The reason is that to maintain such perfect state information would require the servers to communicate with the load balancer every time a job completes service, thus incurring a punishing burden on the underlying communication infrastructure.
+The system is illustrated in Figure \ref{fig:load_balancing_figure}.
+A load balancer allocates each incoming job to a resource or server, and the jobs then wait in a local queue until service is rendered by the said server.
+It is well understood that the key to a load balancer is the ability to steer incoming jobs away from already-congested servers.
+For this reason, it is paramount that the load balancer have access to each server's congestion states information, i.e., their queue length, in real time.
+Unfortunately, having perfect state information essentially amounts to the load balancer knowing exactly when and at which server every single job completes their service, which could incur a punishingly costly burden on the underlying communication infrastructure especially for large systems.

-The goal of the present paper is to understand how to perform effective load balancing under highly sparse communications.
-Research on load balancing algorithms has long recognized the importance of communication efficiency.
-Algorithms have been proposed which, explicitly or implicitly, strive to use less communication while achieving desirable delay and throughput performance.
-They range from querying only a small number of servers each time a job needs to be routed \cite{vvedenskaya1996queueing, mitzenmacher2001power}, to informing the load balancer only when a server becomes empty \cite{lu2011join}, to the load balancer only sampling the state information of the servers on a sparse and intermittent basis \cite{tsitsiklis2013power}.
+The goal of the present paper is to understand how to design performant load balancing systems under a limited communication budget.
+We are not first to recognize the potential for optimizing information and communication in load balancing.
+A growing body of literature has identified performant load balancing algorithms that use less communication: they query only a small number of servers each time a job needs to be routed \citep{vvedenskaya1996queueing, mitzenmacher2001power}, inform the load balancer only when a server becomes empty \citep{lu2011join}, or sample the state information of the servers on an intermittent basis \citep{tsitsiklis2013power}.